Hold onto your hard-earned savings.

 This museum is free every Tuesday throughout the year.

-MCA is free to Illinois residents every Tuesday year-round.
-Free for those under 18, or who are members of the military, police, or fire department.
+MCA is free to Illinois residents every single Tuesday.
+Always free for those under 18, or who are members of the military, police, or fire department.
+And here’s a secret: year-round general admission is suggested.

 Illinois residents can enjoy free admission on the following days: